 If you have been the victim of a violent crime or if you have suffered an injury at the hands of a criminal then you may be eligible to make a criminal injuries claim.
-Making a criminal injuries claim can be quite a straightforward and even simple process if you get in contact with a trained injuries solicitor, who will be able to help you to properly understand the legal technicalities of your case and will be able to support you with it.
+Making a criminal injuries claim can be quite a straightforward and even simple process if you get in contact with a trained injuries solicitor, who will be able to help you to properly understand the legal technicalities of claiming crime compensation and will be able to support you with it.

 Who Can Claim For Criminal Injury Compensation?